 How to Teach a Guinea Pig: Paws Up (Video Tutorial)

-Start with a low, wide object that is easy for the guinea pig to step up on.
+Start with a low, wide object that is easy for your guinea pig to step up on.
 You can also use your arm or hand placed flat on the floor.
-Lure the guinea pig onto the object with a treat.
-Practice several times until the guinea pig can confidently go to the object and put their paws up with less reliance on the food lure.
+Lure the guinea pig onto the object (or your hand) with a treat.
+Practice this several times.
+After some repetition, your guinea pig should be going over to the object and climbing up more confidently.

-Find some smaller, more challenging objects to step up on.
-Holding the object steady with one hand, lure the guinea pig onto the object with your other hand.
-If the guinea pig is initially hesitant to put both paws up at the same time, reward for just one paw at first until they get the hang of it.
+Next, find some even smaller and more challenging objects for your guinea pig to step up on.
+Hold the object steady with one hand if needed.
+You can then lure the guinea pig onto the new object with your other hand.
+If the guinea pig is initially hesitant to put both their paws up at the same time, reward for just one paw at first until they get the hang of it.

 For more of a challenge, you can practice the paws up trick with narrower objects at a higher height.
-You can use your hand, or something even thinner like a toy baton for more of a challenge.
+You can use your hand for this, or something even thinner like a stick or toy baton for an even greater challenge.

 Start low and gradually increase the height as the guinea pig becomes more comfortable with it.